RituRajSingh878/RituRajSingh878/README.md

 [![Website](https://img.shields.io/website?label=riturajsingh878.github.io/&style=for-the-badge&url=https%3A%2F%2Friturajsingh878.github.io/)](https://riturajsingh878.github.io/)

-## I'm a Student, Developer, and Learner!
+## I'm a Software Engineeer, Developer, and Learner!

-- 🔭 I’m currently working on machine learning projects
-- 🌱 I’m currently learning .... 🤣
+- 🌱 Go Green.
-- 👯 I’m looking to work with other creators
+- 👯 Urgent Need of a collaborator for issues in my life.
-- ⚡ Fun fact: You can't plan everything.
+- ⚡ Fun fact: Everything that is happening is in your brain only!!.

 ### Connect with me: